mpdairy/posh/README.md

 and will only update the component whenever the data it is querying has changed.
 See
-[Datomic's Queries and Rules](http://docs.datomic.com/query.html) for how to do datalog queries. `args` are optional extra variables that DataScript's `q` look for after the `[:find ...]` query if the query has an `:in` specification.
+[Datomic's Queries and Rules](http://docs.datomic.com/query.html) for how to do datalog queries. `args` are optional extra variables that DataScript's `q` looks for after the `[:find ...]` query if the query has an `:in` specification.
 By default, the database at the time of the latest transaction is implicitly passed in as the first arg, which will correspond with `$` in the